NickAlvarez20/blueprintsGo/readme.md

 This repository is open and free for educational use.
 *(If you decide on a specific license later, insert it here — e.g. MIT, Apache 2.0, etc.)*
 ## Credits & Acknowledgements
-This project was created by NickAlvarez20 as part of my journey to learn [insertProgrammingLanguage] programming.
+This project was created by NickAlvarez20 as part of my journey to learn Go programming.
 Check out my other repositories to see more of my work!
 ## Contact
 You can find more of my work at [NickAlvarez20 on GitHub](https://github.com/NickAlvarez20).